UNIVERSE-DAO/UNIVERSE/CONTRIBUTING.md

 <br>

-## Start Here: Connect to the Big Bang
+## Connect to the Big Bang
+>Every spark of energy fuels our journey, igniting a Big Bang of collective progress and well-being

 You don’t need to code to contribute — the first step is to **enter the conversation.**